awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/setting-up.md

   For more information about AWS IoT Greengrass support for Lambda runtimes, see [Run AWS Lambda functions](run-lambda-functions.md)\.
 + To run containerized Lambda functions, your device must meet the following requirements:
   + Linux kernel version 4\.4 or later\.
-  + The kernel must support [cgroups](https://en.wikipedia.org/wiki/Cgroups), and you must enable and mount the following cgroups:
+  + The kernel must support [cgroups](https://en.wikipedia.org/wiki/Cgroups) v1, and you must enable and mount the following cgroups:
     + The *memory* cgroup for AWS IoT Greengrass to set the memory limit for containerized Lambda functions\.
     + The *devices* cgroup for containerized Lambda functions to access system devices or volumes\.

+    The AWS IoT Greengrass Core software doesn't support cgroups v2\.

+    To meet this requirement, boot the device with the following Linux kernel parameters\.

+    ```
+    cgroup_enable=memory cgroup_memory=1 systemd.unified_cgroup_hierarchy=0
+    ```
+**Tip**
+On a Raspberry Pi, edit the `/boot/cmdline.txt` file to set the device's kernel parameters\.
   + You must enable the following Linux kernel configurations on the device:
     + Namespace:
       + `CONFIG_IPC_NS`